Victor Malchesky of Swift Transportation lays out five guidelines for effective driver coaching, and some of them may surprise you.

 With more than 400 coaches at Swift, Malchesky could have taken an automated approach to driver coaching.
 Instead, they built Swift’s driver coaching guidelines around one of the most basic human interactions—a conversation.

-At the 5th Annual Lytx User Group Conference in March, Malchesky discussed the Swift coaching method and its key components.
+At the 5th Annual Lytx User Group Conference, Malchesky discussed the Swift coaching method and its key components.

 The Swift coaching method, he said, is built on two principles—transparency and respect.
 For full transparency, Malchesky said his company goes to great lengths to explain the rationale behind all its safety policies, along with the consequences of not adhering to those policies.
 Swift drivers also are given full access to DriveCam videos of their own driving events and encouraged to review them.